Mparshu/Interview_Questions/ETL_Questions.md

 Delete Duplicate Record
 Dense Rankl

-Unix Command to move a file from one source to another source.
+Q. Unix Command to move a file from one source to another source.

 Get the employee and their manager name from emp table.

 How many log files are there in Informatica?

 Validation that you performed.

 WAQ to get the following output.
 Source Target
 20210608 —--> 2021–06-08

 Active and Passive Tranformation.

 ROUND 2